mkohler/cython_swig/README.rst

 .. class:: handout

     Now, this is new.
+A PYX file.
 This file does not have an analog in the SWIG workflow.
+Let's look at it line-by-line.

+    First, "cimport c_adder".
+That looks like a python

+    The cimport line is referencing the "Cython* interface file.

+    We'll talk more about the Cython language in a second, but let's start just by looking at this file, line-by-line.

-    This is a Cython source file.
-This is the red pill.
+A Cython source file.

 Cython, the language
 ====================